object-Object/hexxy32/README.md

 Misaligned loads and stores are currently not supported, and will raise a fatal exception if attempted.

+### CSRs

+CSR instructions that write to the CSR are currently not implemented, and will raise a fatal exception if attempted, since all existing CSRs are read-only.

+To simplify the implementation, hexxy32 deviates from the RISC-V spec by incrementing the `instret` counter when ECALL is executed (`instret` is not supposed to be incremented for instructions that cause synchronous exceptions).

+The `cycleh` and `instreth` counters are not implemented, since I'm not expecting hexxy32 to run for the amount of time it would take to overflow those counters.

+The `cycle` and `instret` counters are cleared during processor bootstrap.
+This means they will always be zero when stepping with the trinket launcher.
+I think this should be fine, since these counters are meant for performance monitoring, which would not be necessary when stepping the processor by hand.

 ## Requirements

 - Hex Casting 0.11.x
 - Hexal
 - MoreIotas
 - HexDebug
+- Chisels and Bits

 ## Links